edenzik/Poseidon/README.md

 # streambaseProject
-This repo will be used for our code for the project
+This repo will be used for our code for the project, and reflected in Slack